Frequently Asked Questions

 Can enrollment be transferred or shared?

-No. When a user enrolls in Newsroom 101, that person is paying for only his or her own use of the material for the span of a semester (or comparable course term) or 120 days, whichever is less.
+No. When a user enrolls in Newsroom 101, that person is paying for only his or her own use of the material for 120 days or the span of a semester (or comparable course term) if that is shorter.
 The user may not transfer enrollment in Newsroom 101 to anyone else or permit anyone else to complete these exercises using that account.

 Is Newsroom 101 available free or at a reduced rate?